 In accordance with Staff Notice 51-352, the Company will evaluate, monitor, and reassess the disclosures contained herein and any related risks on an ongoing basis and the same will be supplemented, amended, and communicated to investors in public filings, including in the event of government policy changes or the introduction of new or amended guidance, laws, or regulations regarding cannabis regulation.
 As a result of the Company's investments in certain United States entities as set forth herein, the Company is subject to Staff Notice 51-352 and accordingly provides the following disclosure.

 Operation

-As at June 30, 2020, the Company currently operates in the United States as more specifically described below.
+The Company currently operates in the United States as more specifically described below.